nipy/nipype/doc/users/mapnode_and_iterables.rst

 "B".
 This will also create three different versions of node "C" - each with inputs from instances of node "C" with different values of "n".

+Additionally, you can set multiple iterables for a node with a list of tuples in the above format.

-Iterables are also commonly used to execute the same workflow for many subjects.
+Iterables are commonly used to execute the same workflow for many subjects.
 Usually one parametrises DataGrabber node with subject ID.
-This is achieved by connecting an IdentityNode in front of DataGrabber.
-When you set iterables of the IdentityNode to the list of subjects IDs, the same workflow will be executed for every subject.
+This is achieved by connecting an IdentityInterface in front of DataGrabber.
+When you set iterables of the IdentityInterface to the list of subjects IDs, the same workflow will be executed for every subject.
 See :doc:`examples/spm_tutorial` to see this pattern in action.

 .. include:: ../links_names.txt